w00kie-n00kie/TheWinchester/README.md

 # TheWinchester

+The Wincheser is a mini overhaul mod that is aimed to extend the vanilla game rather than totally change everything.
+Expect more zombies (A LOT more...), items that degrade and new game/video options that allow the user to choose how they would like to play the mod.

+All the modules are open source and feel free to re-use them.
+Credits are nice but not needed :)

+#Overview

 Action skills
  - Action skills have been added for all weapons and tools.
 The more you use the items the better you become at using, crafting and repairing them.
  - Skills for each item type go from 1 - 100.